FC Bunyodkor-2: History

 Bunyodkor-2 was formed in 2009.
 The club used to be made up of players from the youth teams and football academy of Bunyodkor.
 Bunyodkor-2 is feeder team of Bunyodkor.
-Club plays in First League and participates in Uzbek Cup.
+The club plays in the First League and participates in Uzbek Cup.
 In March 2014 after Sergey Lushan left the club Vadim Shodimatov was appointed as the new head.